godspeedsystems/gs-documentation/docs/microservices-framework/authorization/authz-usecases.md

 ```

 ## What do we need for authorization
 We need the user, resource, context and action information.
-This information can be accessed from `ctx.user.data.{user,headers,params,query,body}` We also need the access policies or rules.
+This information can be accessed from `ctx.user.data.{user,headers,params,query,body}`.
+We also need the access policies or rules.
 These can exist within the microservice or API code, or they can be loaded from a rule engine or a databse, and executed here in the runtime of this event handling.

 ### Loading the necessary user information for authorization
-- The `GSCloudEvent.data.user `object is initially populated by the middleware in the eventsource.
+**1. ** The `GSCloudEvent.data.user `object is initially populated by the middleware in the eventsource.
 For ex. in the JWT case.
 It serializes and loads the user data like role, id or any other necessary detail for the subsequent authz workflows, or the event handler workflow to use.
-- You can enrich the user in your `authz` workflows.
+**2. ** You can enrich the user in your `authz` workflows.
 The framework allows you to enrich user information in the authz workflows.
-- Its a matter of careful design where you choose to store and retrieve your user data and access policies.
+**3. ** Its a matter of careful design where you choose to store and retrieve your user data and access policies.
 Having said that, the framework allows you full freedom to enrich user data in either the event source's middleware or in authz workflows.

 <!-- <img src="https://res.cloudinary.com/dsvdiwazh/image/upload/v1704787940/authorization_fbj562.jpg" alt="event types" /> -->

 ## Authz workflows
 The framework allows you to specify [yaml taks](../workflows/yaml-workflows/overview.md) to run authorization workflows, at three places - event source, event or yaml task.

-- The approach for handling JWT or similar keys is to implement a task within the authorization (authz) workflow.
+**i. ** The approach for handling JWT or similar keys is to implement a task within the authorization (authz) workflow.
-- The authz workflow can include a task specifically designed to process and enrich the user object with information obtained from the JWT or other keys.
+**ii. ** The authz workflow can include a task specifically designed to process and enrich the user object with information obtained from the JWT or other keys.
-- Finally the authz has to tell whether the user is allowed to do this action, and if yes, then what kind of data is the user allowed to retrieve in response?
+**iii. ** Finally the authz has to tell whether the user is allowed to do this action, and if yes, then what kind of data is the user allowed to retrieve in response?
 Hint: consider database access?
 Even if a user is allowed to read a table, is he allowed to read all the rows?
 Or is he allowed to read all the columns?

 ### Example authorization workflows
 Developers can define the authorization workflow using the following method.